Loading...

 Works entirely in your browser for maximum privacy

 JSON (JavaScript Object Notation) is a hierarchical data format that supports nested objects and arrays, while CSV (Comma-Separated Values) is a flat, tabular format.
-Converting JSON to CSV requires "flattening" — transforming nested structures into rows and columns.
-This process involves mapping object keys to column headers and object values to row cells.
-The main challenge is handling nested data: our converter uses dot-notation flattening (e.g., "user.address.city") to preserve the relationship between nested fields while producing a clean, importable spreadsheet.
+This converter creates a practical CSV by mapping top-level object keys to column headers and object values to row cells.
+Because it does not split nested child fields into separate headers, prepare or pre-flatten complex JSON first when the spreadsheet needs a column for each nested field.

 This tool is particularly useful when: